SEARCH CHEAP FLIGHTS

 - Exchange Agreement Employment: Given to those travelling to Ireland through an exchange program or agreement.

 Among these employment sponsorship permits, the most commonly used are the Critical Skills Employment Permit, the General Employment Permit, and Dependent Partner Employment Permit.
+For detailed information regarding each sponsorship, please visit the page of the Citizens Information.

 Ireland Visa Fees